The Plaster of Thought-Walls (Translated)

 Albert Camus

-Special thanks to my friend Kamrul for sharing this letter with me.
+Special thanks to my friend Kamrul for sharing this letter.

-Friends, come, let us first be humble, be grateful; then let us be successful.
-Tell me, which teacher contributed most to making you who you are today?
-Who comes to mind at this moment?
+Friends, come—let us first be humble, let us be grateful; then let us be successful.
+Now tell me, in becoming who you are today, which teacher has contributed the most?
+Who comes to mind at this very moment?

-you’ll see, it feels good.
+you’ll see how good it feels.
 When one of your own students takes your hand and slowly transforms from nobody to somebody,

 2 May 2014